Wikidepia/InstaFix/README.md

 # InstaFix

-> This project isn't affiliated with Instagram.
+> Instagram is a trademark of Instagram, Inc. This app is not affiliated with Instagram, Inc.

 InstaFix serves fixed Instagram image and video embeds.
 Heavily inspired by [fxtwitter.com](https://github.com/robinuniverse/TwitFix).